4 Working Distilleries in Dublin You Need to See

 The Pearse Lyons Distillery – The American Influence

 Until Dr. Lyons and his wife came along.
-A former brewer and distiller with a PhD in biochemistry, Dr. Lyons had moved to the United States, where he founded a multinational called Alltech.
-Returning to Ireland with the dream of creating his own brewery, he bought the now deconsecrated church of St James.
+A former brewer and distiller with a Ph.D. in biochemistry, Dr. Lyons had settled in the United States, where he founded the multinational Alltech.
+Returning to Ireland with the dream of creating his own brewery, he bought the now deconsecrated church of St. James.
+The 4-year-long, painstaking renovation of the church, a listed building, paid off, and in 2017, the new brewery finally opened its doors.

-The 4-year-long, painstaking renovation of St James, a listed building, paid off and the new brewery finally opened in 2017.
-Finding myself at the gate of the on James’s Street, I was stupefied by the newly renovated church.
-As I looked up, I could see the clear blue sky through its unique glass steeple.
-At its foot, the old graveyard was now freed from wild grasses.
-During the renovation work, Dr Lyons would find nine relatives buried there, including his own grandfather, creating an emotional and intimate connection to the place.
+Finding myself at the gate of the Pearse Lyons Distillery on James’s Street, I was stupefied by the newly renovated church.
+Looking up, you can see the blue sky through its unique glass steeple.
+At its foot, the old graveyard is now freed from wild grasses.
+During the renovation work, Dr Lyons discoverd nine relatives buried there, including his own grandfather, creating an emotional and intimate connection to the place.

 St James, Ancient Graveyard, Dublin